Silin159/PeaCoK/knowledge_generation/README.md

 ## Model Inference

-To Do.
+To Do: Scripts for persona knowledge generation with Comet-BART and GPT-3/3.5 (+ re-ranking by DeBERTa discriminator).

 ## Automatic Evaluation

-To Do.
+To Do: Automatic evaluation scripts for persona knowledge generation.

 ## Model Checkpoints

-To Do.
+To Do: Google Drive links to our model checkpoints.